AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2026/2026-04-22-startup-versus-big-tech-good-bad-ugly/startup-versus-big-tech-good-bad-ugly.md

 Big Tech teaches a different kind of engineering: depth, rigor, and long‑term thinking.

 At Atlassian, the scale alone was an education.
 Established practices, specialized teams, engineers who’d solved hard problems before.

 I learnt how to build systems that survive millions of users and thousands of edge cases.
 You learn how to plan and how to operate inside a complex ecosystem where different teams have their own roadmaps and commitments.

 ### The money

 > Money is not the limiting factor.

 Big Tech pays pays extremely well.
 Base salaries are high, bonuses are common, and equity is actually worth something.
 Perks feel unreal.

 If financial independence or having shiny things is a goal, this environment makes it a lot easier.

 ### Big Tech: The Bad

 ###  A small cog in a big machine

 It can be genuinely hard to see how your work connects to anything that matters.
-You can ship something used by millions and still feel that you didnt move the needle.
+You can ship something used by millions and still feel that you didn't move the needle.

 ### Everything takes longer